China: Is GDP growth overstated? – Standard Chartered

 Editors’ Picks

 EUR/USD is trading above 1.10 as China has made a gesture to the US on Intellectual Property.
-The German IFO Business Climate is awaited.
+The German IFO Business Climate has met expectations at 95, but fears of a recession persist.

 GBP/USD advances as Johnson's Conservatives remain in the lead